 Our little Chico was on the couch with his foster Mom and several other dogs and he accidentally fell off the couch and broke both the femur and the ulna of his right front leg.
 He was rushed to the emergency room of Veterinary Specialty Services.
 He spent the night in their hospital on pain medication and the next day he had surgery to repair this leg by placing screws to hold the bones together.
 The cost was $1,700 and we are happy that we had the funds to provide the care that this little boy needed.

-Chico is now home with his foster Mom and is getting lots of TLC.
+Chico is now been adopted and is getting lots of TLC.

 Little Addie came to us from a breeding facility, still leaking milk from having just weaned puppies.
 She came with two other little female Boston Terriers.
 They, unfortunately, weren’t as lucky as Addie.
 One didn’t make it to foster care because her heart was in such bad shape and the other was diagnosed with inoperable cancer and is now in dog “hospice”.